1.

 in forests and adjoining well wooded home gardens.
 It is found

-from lowlands up to 2100 m above sea level.
+from lowlands up to 2100 metres above sea level.
 It is usually shy

-during the day but turns bold in dawn and dusk when it is often
+during the day, however, turns bold in crepuscular hours, when it is often

 met on forest footpaths hopping often only a couple of feet